05 Nov Are you guilty of Death By PowerPoint?

 PowerPoint is an invaluable, powerful and exciting tool for creating presentation visual aids that transform average speakers into masterful presenters.
 Or is it?

-PowerPoint presentations have been so dreadful and tortuous over the years that the phrase ‘death by powerPoint’ was coined.
-If your business slides are making people want to poke their eyes out with a sharp instrument, you surely need to go back to the fundamentals of the presentation software you use (PowerPoint, ever slides or Prezi).
+PowerPoint presentations have been so dreadful and tortuous over the years that the phrase, ‘death by PowerPoint’ was coined.
+If your business slides are making people want to poke their eyes out with a sharp instrument, you surely need to rethink hat you’re doing with your visual aids.

 Ask yourself the following questions: